IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

 zen-watcher-d8b795b46-2q6zx                                       1/1     Running     0          47h
 ```

-If any pods are in an error state, you can check the logs from the Argo CD UI, or you can run `kubectl logs` from the command line.
+If any pods are in an error state, you can check the logs from the Argo CD UI, or you can run `oc logs` from the command line.

 ### Access Cloud Pak for Watson AIOps